Shabbar786/User-Centric-milestone-project/README.md

 - Feature 1- Bootstrap navbar which collapses in mobile view.
 - Feature 2 - Modal with a popup window which appears in centre screen
-- Feature 3 - Responsive grid images when gallery link is selected.
+- Feature 3 - Responsive grid images when gallery link is selected in Navbar.

 To-do list: